kbeduhn/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository!
-This project showcases a comprehensive data warehousing and analytics solution.
-From the development of a data warehouse to the generation of actionable insights, this portfolio project highlights industry best practices in data engineering and analytics.
+From the development of a data warehouse to the generation of actionable insights, this comprehensive data warehousing and analytics solution highlights industry best practices in data engineering and analytics.

 ## Project Requirements